 John Delaney retired as curator of historic maps at Princeton University Library, and moved out to Port Townsend, WA.
 He’s traveled widely, preferring remote, natural settings, and is addicted to kayaking and hiking.
 In 2017, he published Waypoints (Pleasure Boat Studio, Seattle), a collection of place poems.
-Twenty Poems, a chapbook, is forthcoming from Finishing Line Press. […]Read more "Fashion Statement"
+Twenty Questions, a chapbook, is forthcoming from Finishing Line Press. […]Read more "Fashion Designer"

 Diane Puterbaugh was raised in Elmira, New York, but has spent adulthood in the South, where regretfully she can not find good bagels.
 A daily meditator and occasional marathoner, Diane currently lives in Jackson, TN and enjoys being statistically insignificant except to her dog.
 Now and Again Years sit as First chairs in a Perennial […]Read more "Now and Again"